Maurice Boucher: The killings of Desrochers, Lavigne and Rondeau

 In March 1995, Boucher was found to be carrying a handgun after he was pulled over by the police, doing a few months in prison.
 After his arrest, a Sûreté du Québec detective told Boucher that the RCMP had a "coded informer" numbered C-2994 within his gang.
-During his time in prison, Boucher quarreled with the warden, Nicole Quesnel, after she refused his request to give him day passes and on 9 June 1995, her house was burned down after being firebombed by masked men riding Harley-Davidson motorcycles.
+During his time in prison, Boucher quarrelled with the warden, Nicole Quesnel, after she refused his request to give him day passes and on 9 June 1995, her house was burned down after being firebombed by masked men riding Harley-Davidson motorcycles.
 It was also during his time in Sorel prison in 1995 that Boucher became well acquainted with a career criminal named Stéphane Gagné whose nickname was Godasse (Old Shoe).
-In December 1994, Gagné was sentenced to two years in prison for selling cocaine and went to the Bordeaux prison, where he attacked an imprisoned Rock Machine member Jean Duquaire with a homemade knife after Duquaire had asked him to stomp on a photograph of Boucher.
+In December 1994, Gagné was sentenced to two years in prison for selling cocaine and went to Bordeaux Prison, where he attacked an imprisoned Rock Machine member Jean Duquaire with a homemade knife after Duquaire had asked him to stomp on a photograph of Boucher.
 After the attack, Gagné was sent to the same prison as Boucher in 1995, where he boasted about his loyalty to the Hells Angels, and told Boucher he would do anything to get into the Angels.
-Boucher was released in July 1995, and remembered Gagné, telling him that when he got out of prison to get into touch, saying he had "important work" for him.
-Gagné found that Boucher had a disconcerting habit of suddenly appearing with no warning and expecting him to do some task instantly; for an example, Boucher showed up unannounced at Gagné's mother's house to tell him that he had an important assignment that needed to be performed immediately.
+Boucher was released in July 1995, and remembered Gagné, telling him to get in touch after he got out of prison, saying he had "important work" for him.
+Gagné found that Boucher had a disconcerting habit of appearing suddenly and without warning, and expecting him to perform some task instantly; for an example, Boucher showed up unannounced at Gagné's mother's house to tell him that he had an important assignment that needed to be performed immediately.
 In this case, the assignment was to drive through Verdun to scout a Rock Machine clubhouse that Boucher wanted to see blown up.

 After Gagné was released in 1996, he joined the Rockers.
 Boucher had the Hells Angels run their surveillance unit, consisting of three vehicles, namely a pick-up truck, a van and an automobile with tinted windows and secret cameras with batteries that lasted for 72 hours, which he used to collect intelligence on other criminal groups and the police.
 The cameras were usually hidden in a Kleenex box on the dashboards.
-Gagné would park one of the vehicles, set the camera running and came back the next day to collect the video footage.
-When the mother of the Mafioso Frank Cotroni died, Boucher had Gagné secretly record video footage of everyone who attended the funeral of Cotroni's mother together with the license plates of their automobiles.
+Gagné would park one of the vehicles, set the camera running and come back the next day to collect the video footage.
+When the mother of the Mafioso Frank Cotroni died, Boucher had Gagné secretly record video footage of everyone who attended the funeral of Cotroni's mother together with the licence plates of their automobiles.
 Boucher told Gagné that he wanted the names of everyone in the Cotroni family as it was his intention to liquidate the Cotroni family once he was finished with the Rock Machine.